Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/storage/sample1_data_lifecycle/README.md

 ### 2.5.
 Clean-up

-Please follow the below steps to clean up your environment :

 The clean-up script can be executed to clean up the resources provisioned in this sample.

 Following are the steps to execute the script:

-- Navigate to `single_tech_samples/synapseanalytics/sample1_loading_dynamic_modules/setup`.
+- Navigate to `single_tech_samples/storage/sample1_data_lifecycle/terraform`.

 - Run terraform destroy command :